ssbc/ssb-ephemeral-keys/README.md

   // alice decrypts the message like this: eph.unBoxMessage('someKey', boxedMsg, contextMessage, (err, msg) => {
-    // after reading the message, msg, she deletes the keypair and it is gone forever...
+    // after reading the message, msg, she deletes it's keypair and it is gone forever...
     eph.deleteKeyPair(dbKey, (err) => {
     })
   })